chrisys/mini-lora-weatherstation/README.md

 * A free Ubidots STEM account ([register here](https://ubidots.com/stem/))
 * You need to be in range of a TTN gateway ([here's a map](https://www.thethingsnetwork.org/map)) or have [built your own gateway](https://www.balena.io/blog/build-a-ttn-lora-gateway-with-balenafin-and-balenacloud/).

+## TTN configuration
+To decode the data on the TTN side, a custom payload format decoder function is required.
+This is included in `payload-decode.txt`.
+Simply paste the contents of this file into the `Decoder` input area under `Payload Formats` within the TTN console.

 ## For the case

 I used a Creality Ender 3 loaded with white PETG filament to print this case.
 Word has it that PETG is a good material to use for outdoor items that are going to be exposed to weather and UV.
 Time will tell.